zara-siddiqui/lab-random-forests/readme.md

 # Lab | Random Forests

 For this lab, you will be using the .CSV files provided in the `files_for_lab` folder.
 These are cleaned versions of the learningSet data from the Case Study 'Healthcare for All'.
-Begin a new Jupyter Notebook after Forking and Cloning this Repo.
+You may continue in the Jupyter Notebook you created yesterday.
+There is no need to fork and clone this Repo.

 ### Instructions

-- Apply the Random Forests algorithm but this time only by upscaling the data to deal with the imbalance.
+- Apply the Random Forests algorithm AFTER upscaling the data to deal with the imbalance.
 - Use Feature Selections that you have learned in class to decide if you want to use all of the features (Variance Threshold, RFE, PCA, etc.)
 - Re-run the Random Forest algorithm to determine if the Feature Selection has improved the results.
 - Discuss the output and its impact in the business scenario.
 Is the cost of a false positive equals to the cost of the false negative?
 How would you change your algorithm or data in order to maximize the return of the business?